catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	tbr: 0.8.3 ?move Access code to project? or from hardcoded to views
 	wip: 0.8.4 (03.10.2017) (10%) use parameterized SQL everywhere (&/ integrate template DB into project or a SQL DB)

-		# Date: 12.01.2018
-		# Document Name: Rocksmith DLC Management tool README
-						(fork of rocksmith-custom-song-toolkit)
-		# Document purpose: To describe the functionailities and the way to change, the NEW tab that enable MASS Manipulation of Rocksmith DLC Library
-							(DLC folder; including customs(CDLC), DLCs and songs embeded in the ready to ship version of Rocksmith 2014)
 		# Legend:
 		- to be implemented
 		+ done